KShebek/cbe504/main.typ

 $ V_"max" equiv k_2 conc("E")_0 $
 and
 $ K_"M " equiv (k_(-1) + k_2) / k_1. $
 The expression given in #ref(<eq:michaelis_menten>) is known as the Michaelis--Menten equation and is a simple model of enzyme reaction kinetics.

-In the limit of high concentrations of S with respect to $K_"M "$, the rate is pseudo zeroth-order in S, approaching a value of $V_"max"$, thereby giving it its name of the maximum rate.
+In the limit of $conc("S")>>K_"M "$, the rate is pseudo zeroth-order in #conc("S"), approaching a value of $V_"max"$, thereby giving it its name of the maximum rate.
-At low concentrations of S with respect to $K_"M "$, the rate is pseudo first-order in S.
+In the limit of $conc("S")<<K_"M "$, the rate is pseudo first-order in #conc("S").
 $K_"M "$ is known as the Michaelis constant and describes the concentration of S at which the reaction rate is half of $V_"max"$.

 It is worth noting that S is the free substrate, whereas one often measures the total substrate in experiments.
-In practice, one can typically assume that the concentration of substrate is much greater than the total enzyme concentration, such that the aforementioned assumption is valid.
+In practice, one can typically assume that the concentration of substrate is much greater than the total enzyme concentration, such that the total substrate can be used.
 This is known as the free ligand approximation.
 We have also assumed in this derivation that the production of P is irreversible.
 One can re-derive $r_"P "$ with reversible product binding in precisely the same way; the math simply gets slightly messier.